Sunscreen Regulation in Australia – What you need to know

 - All sunscreens (PF4 or more) that contain an insect repellent

-- Sunscreens with ingredients that are from humans or particular organs from:
+- Sunscreens with ingredients that are from humans or particular organs from cows, sheep, goats, and/or mule deer.

-Secondary Sunscreens – regulated by ACCC and NICNAS
+Secondary Sunscreens – regulated by ACCC & AICIS

 - Moisturisers with Sunscreen with SPF rating up to 15